Try-Try-Again/design_system_1/README.md

-Customizable design system using React
+This is a simple design system for React.
+Check back here for more instructions as it developes!